microsoft/azure-iot-developer-kit/docs/_docs/01-getting-started.md

 > * [Arduino IDE](https://www.arduino.cc/en/Main/Software){:target="_blank"}: VS Code Arduino Extension relies on this tool
 > * DevKit Board Package: Toolchains, libraries and projects for the DevKit
 > * ST-Link Utility: Essential utility and drivers

-**VS Code Arduino Extension**: The DevKit currently is using a special version of Arduino extension for VS Code.
-If you have notification for update the extension, please just ignore it.
-If you accidentally updated it, follow these [manual steps]({{"docs/faq/#after-updateing-arduino-extension-in-vs-code-it-breaks-everything" | absolute_url}}) to bring it back to work.
-{: .notice--warning}

 ### B. Run installation script